CrypticSignal/video-quality-metrics/README.md

-                        Compare presets: -p preset -v slow fast Compare CRF values: -p crf -v 22 23 Compare h264_amf quality levels: -p quality -v balanced speed
+                        Compare presets: -p preset -v slow fast Compare CRF values: -p crf -v 22 23 Compare h264_amf quality levels: -p quality -v balanced speed -c, --combinations COMBINATIONS
+                        Use this mode if you want to compare the quality achieved with a combination of two or more parameters.
+                        The list of combinations must be surrounded in quotes, and each combination must be separated by a comma.
+                        For example, if you want to compare the combination of preset veryslow and CRF 18, with the combination of preset slower and CRF 16:
+                        -c 'preset veryslow crf 18,preset slower crf 16'

 Overview Mode Arguments:
   -cl, --clip-length <1-60>